 Living in a community adjacent to the largest city in the State we are often the target of property crimes which are being driven by the economic conditions and the influence of drug related crimes in our area.
 Maine is regarded as the number 1 state in the nation for prescription drug addiction.
-This classification is supported by the recent success of the DEA supported Drug Take Back Initiative Program where 11,970 pounds of prescription drugs were collected statewide.
+This classification is supported by the recent success of the DEA supported Drug Take Back Initiative Program in April of 2013 where 22,260 pounds of prescription drugs were collected statewide.
+Falmouth residents turned in 149 pounds at the police department this year.
 Maine has the distinction of having the highest per capita rate in this program nationwide.